-Gain on Extinguishment of Debt.
-In connection with the repurchases and the partial redemption of our 5.25% senior notes due 2025 described above, we recorded a pre-tax, net gain on extinguishment of debt for fiscal 2023 of \$0.9 million.
+Gains and Losses on Extinguishment of Debt.
+During fiscal 2024 we recorded a loss on extinguishment of debt of \$2.1 million, which consists of \$1.3 million related to the refinancing of tranche B term loans and \$0.6 million related to the refinancing of revolving credit loans during the third quarter of 2024, and \$0.2 million related to the redemption in full of our then remaining outstanding 5.25% senior notes due 2025 during the fourth quarter of 2024.
+In connection with repurchases and a partial redemption of our 5.25% senior notes due 2025, we recorded a pre-tax net gain on extinguishment of debt for fiscal 2023 of \$0.9 million.
 The repurchases resulted in a gain of \$1.9 million, net of the accelerated amortization of deferred debt financing costs of \$0.3 million, which was partially offset by a loss of \$1.0 million resulting from the accelerated amortization of deferred debt financing costs upon the partial redemption.
-There was no gain or loss on extinguishment of debt for fiscal 2022 or fiscal 2021.
+There was no gain or loss on extinguishment of debt for fiscal 2022.

 Contractual Maturities.
-As of December 30, 2023, the aggregate contractual maturities of long-term debt were as follows (in thousands):
+As of December 28, 2024, the aggregate contractual maturities of long-term debt were as follows (in thousands):